Dragon8029/100-days-of-code/myLog.md

 Today's Progress: Completed day 15 on 30 day CSS3 course.
 Finished reading "What is code?" by Paul Ford for the pre-mission for the #CNC2018 Code Newbie Challenge 2018.

 Thoughts: 38,000 words is a lengthy read.....

+Day 19: January 10, 2018

+Today's Progress: Completed day 16 on 30 day CSS3 Course.
+Started #JavaScript30 challenge, and built a drum kit.

+Thoughts: I might be crazy to accept all these challenges, but it is pushing me to keep going.